 Hamest is from Armenia.
+She has 2 children.
 She needs a loan of $1,025 to purchase additional livestock.

 Hamest Ghukasyan owns a business raising livestock.
 Currently, she is unable to meet her family’s needs with the livestock she has.
 Thus, Hamest has requested a loan from World Vision loan in order to purchase another cow, which will help her increase her profits.

 With the increased profits she makes, Hamest will be able to better provide for her family, ensure her children receive a good education, and save money for the future.